gocrane/crane/site/content/zh/docs/Proposals/20220402-policy-based-abnomal-detection.md

 #### Story 1
-A user has a critical online application which is latency sensitive running in the cluster, and he wants to use both the 99th percentile response time and the error code rate as the application QoS indicators.
+A user has a critical online application which is latency sensitive running in the cluster, and he wants to use both the 99th percentile response time and the error code rate as the application QOS indicators.
 If either of these 2 indicators deteriorates, the application is thought of being in abnormal status.

 #### Story 2
-The SRE team finds that if the node CPU utilization is more than 60%, the QoS of some latency sensitive applications running on it are likely to decline.
+The SRE team finds that if the node CPU utilization is more than 60%, the QOS of some latency sensitive applications running on it are likely to decline.
 So they want to keep the node CPU utilization lower than 60%.
 If the utilization is higher than this threshold, the BE applications should be suppressed accordingly.